Minutes logged per period

 For different scenarios see Work limits.

-When shifts include unpaid breaks, the shift duration and the time employees are paid for (the logged time) is different.
+Some shifts can include unpaid breaks, in this situation the shift duration and the time the employee is paid for (the logged time) are different.

 1. Define logged time per period rules